0xYanis/AlertKit/README.md

 ## Features

-- Easy integration with SwiftUI projects
+- Simple implementation as Sheet or fullScreenCover
-- Customizable alert styles and animations
+- Сustomization for every taste
-- Support for interactive elements within alerts
+- Support for haptics, gestures and animations

 This library is compatible with iOS, macOS, tvOS and watchOS.

 ## Installing